Sunderland City Council elections

 Sunderland City Council elections are generally held three years out of every four, with a third of the council being elected each time.
 Sunderland City Council is the local authority for the metropolitan borough of the City of Sunderland in Tyne and Wear, England.
 Since the last boundary changes in 2004, 75 councillors have been elected from 25 wards.

-Political control

-From 1889 to 1974 Sunderland was a county borough, independent of any county council.
-Under the Local Government Act 1972 it had its territory enlarged and became a metropolitan borough, with Tyne and Wear County Council providing county-level services.
-The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Tyne and Wear County Council was abolished in 1986 and Sunderland became a unitary authority.
-Sunderland was awarded city status in 1992.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 2002 have been:

 Council composition

 Whilst under Labour control solidly since 1973, the political composition of Sunderland City Council has fluctuated over the years as the Conservatives, SDP-Liberal Alliance, and Independents gained seats from the Labour Party.
 Until 2019, only Labour, Conservatives, Liberal Democrats and Independents (including Independent Labour) had ever won seats on Sunderland City Council.
 When UKIP and Green Party councillors were elected in 2019, Sunderland became one of the few British councils with all five parties represented.
-The table below gives an impression of the Council's composition based on local election results.
+The table below gives an impression of the council's composition based on local election results.